jsms90/CV/README.md

 - TDD: [Stopwatch](https://github.com/Cool-Computer-Club/stop-watch-2)
 - Git, GitHub, HTML & CSS: [Template for a blogging website](https://github.com/Cool-Computer-Club/blog)

-#### Other responsibilities
+#### Mentoring
-- Designing and delivering the curriculum for the next cohort - each curriculum is an iterative improvement on the last
+- Designing and delivering the curriculum for the next cohort
 - Frequent host of our weekly meetups

 ## Education